SudoMaker/RetroWave/README.md

 #### MasterGear
 Under development.

 ...
-And there will be more ...
+And there will be more ... are there?

 ### Features
 - High quality components